Christie’s watch specialists on why collectors of vintage Rolex know it's about more than just that famous crown logo

 Vintage Rolex collectors love the nuances of the various dials, bezels, crown guards and other features that vary so widely even for specific models, and which can add so much to the value and collectibility of a watch.
 These nuances, such as an ‘underline’ dial, an ‘exclamation’ dial, or a ‘Bart Simpson’ dial (models made very briefly during the 1960s, where the Rolex coronet insignia is flatter with shorter tines, resembling Bart Simpson’s hair) can boost a watch’s value enormously.
 Suddenly a $5,000 watch is worth $50,000, all because of a tiny detail.

-Accessorizing isn’t a faux pas with many vintage Rolexes because that’s how so many were originally sold.
-Back when some of these watches were new, authorized dealers would happily change an oyster bracelet to a jubilee bracelet, or a bracelet to a strap upon request in the store.
+Accessorising isn’t a faux pas with many vintage Rolexes because that’s how so many were originally sold.
+Back when some of these watches were new, authorised dealers would happily change an oyster bracelet to a jubilee bracelet, or a bracelet to a strap upon request in the store.
 That’s not the case for most other fine watchmakers.

 Vintage Rolexes have strong intrinsic value and we only see those values rising for examples that are in good condition.
 Rolex collectors get excited about owning a wearable investment, which is really what vintage Rolex has turned into — particularly with sports models such as the Submariner, the Daytona and the Explorer.
 These are models that continue to grow in value faster and steadier than most other existing classic watches.
 In general, the dressier Rolexes don’t gain value as quickly, but there are exceptions.
 Super-rare dress models such as the elusive stainless-steel Day Date are valued in the several-hundred-thousand dollar range.